-The bidder may introduce a condition precedent into the offer document that certain information (i.e. target's solvency) is correct or that there is no material adverse change in the state of the target (on the admissibility of material adverse chance clauses, see question 7.1 below).
+The bidder may introduce a condition precedent into the offer document that certain information (e.g. target's solvency) is correct or that there is no material adverse change in the state of the target (on the admissibility of material adverse change clauses, see question 7.1 below).

-5 Stakebuilding
+Stakebuilding